-We spoke to Dallas over video, he in Texas with a Bone Tomahawk poster poised over his head like a halo, and me in London from the Electric Ghost Magazine office.
-Dallas was amiable and spoke with alacrity, good for open and comfortable dialogue, likely a result of his relaxed disposition that could suddenly turn into an authoritative 'lets get serious' foreboding.
-Sonnier spoke to Electric Ghost Magazine for the purpose of promoting the UK release of Puppet Master: The Littlest Reich, but he was open to discussing everything from the political controversy of his films, the unlikely existence of Dragged Across Concrete, how tragedy has influenced his life, the importance of Texas, his work with Fangoria and much more.
+We spoke to Dallas over video, he in Texas with a Bone Tomahawk poster poised over his head, and me in London from the Electric Ghost Magazine office.
+Dallas was amiable and spoke with alacrity, good for open and comfortable dialogue, likely a result of his relaxed disposition that could suddenly turn into an authoritative “lets get serious” foreboding.
+Sonnier spoke to us for the purpose of promoting the UK release of Puppet Master: The Littlest Reich, but he was open to discussing everything from the political controversy of his films, the unlikely existence of Dragged Across Concrete, the importance of Texas, his acquisition of Fangoria, and much more.

 Electric Ghost Magazine: By way of introduction, it would be great if you could tell me how you came to Cinestate and what your vision of it is?

-Staying with the genealogy, part of my growing-up was watching direct-to-video action movies from Jean Claude Van Damme, Steven Seagal and, sometimes, Steve Austin.
-I remember seeing Hunt to Kill (2010) and thinking, "Wow, this is actually decent".
+Staying with the genealogy, part of my adolescent film-watching were direct-to-video action movies from Jean-Claude Van Damme, Steven Seagal and, sometimes, Steve Austin.
+I remember seeing Hunt to Kill (2010) and thinking, “Wow, this is actually decent.”
 Since then, I realised that you made it.
 I want to ask you about that stage of your career firstly.
 It seems that you’ve gone through a Roger Corman-esque school: quick-turnaround schedules on small budgets with strict formulas.
 What are your memories of that time and what did you learn in those formative years as a producer?

 Yes, very much so.